A Gauge Set Framework for Flexible Robustness Design: Case Study

 Since each function \(w \cdot \mathbb{I}_{\Xi_k}\) in \eqref{eq:casemain} admits its envelope representation on \(\Xi_k\), we perform the following reformulation,

 For fixed \(\alpha\), this fits \eqref{eq:dualgen} with \(h(w) = (w,\,w^2)\) and \(g(a,b) = a + \delta\sqrt{b}\).
+Hence, $g \circ h_{\mathbb Q}$ is \emph{not} monotone in general, and the assumptions of Theorem~\ref{thm:saa} and Corollary~\ref{coro:saa} are violated.
+To recover monotonicity, we restrict the feasible set by imposing the additional constraint $w \ge 0$ in the dual formulation.
+Under this restriction, $g \circ h_{\mathbb Q}$ becomes monotone, which allows Theorem~\ref{thm:saa} and Corollary~\ref{coro:saa} to be invoked.

+This additional constraint admits a natural interpretation from the gauge perspective.
+Requiring $w \ge 0$ is equivalent to adding the indicator (or, equivalently, the gauge) of the nonnegative cone $\mathcal V_+ := \{v \in L^2(\mathbb P) \mid v \ge 0\}$ to the dual objective.
+By gauge algebra (Corollary~\ref{coro:multisum}), augmenting the dual problem with this cone gauge corresponds, in the primal, to taking the Minkowski sum of the original primal gauge set with the polar cone $\mathcal V_+^\circ = \{\nu \in L^2(\mathbb P) \mid \nu \le 0\}$.
+As a result, the admissible primal gauge set is enlarged, and the resulting formulation remains robust in the sense of admitting a superset of the original ambiguity.

-Since we can always decrease $\alpha_1$ to increase $w$ in \eqref{eq:casemain}, $w$ can be safely assumed to be nonegative.
-In this domain, the function $g\circ h_{\mathbb Q}$ is indeed non-decreasing for any $\mathbb Q$.
-Thus, we can apply the envelope reformulation \eqref{eq:distdual_sp} either using samples drawn from any chosen nominal \(\mathbb P\) or taking the empirical measure \(\bar{\mathbb P}\) as the nominal: the former asymptotically converges to the optimal value of \eqref{eq:casemain} by Theorem~\ref{thm:saa}, while the latter is an exact reformulation of \eqref{eq:casemain} by Corollary~\ref{coro:saa}.
+With this modification, we can apply the envelope reformulation \eqref{eq:distdual_sp} either using samples drawn from any chosen nominal \(\mathbb P\) or taking the empirical measure \(\bar{\mathbb P}\) as the nominal: the former asymptotically converges to the optimal value of \eqref{eq:casemain} by Theorem~\ref{thm:saa}, while the latter is an exact reformulation of \eqref{eq:casemain} by Corollary~\ref{coro:saa}.
 For given samples $\{\xi_j\}_{j \in [m]}$, let $J_k:=\{j \in [m] \mid \xi_j \in \Xi_k\}$, we obtain the following semi-definite program